If you've been part of the dating scene within the last couple of years, you don't need me to explain what Tinder is.

 Nowadays it's almost assumed that businesses have to always pay to play.

-A strategic organic growth engine can easily be 10x more powerful than paid advertising.
+But a strategic organic growth engine can easily be 10x more powerful than paid advertising.

 No matter what product or service you're about to launch, it's worth considering a trial run where your only advertisement is by word of mouth.